saymrwulf/cnn-quant-lab/notes.md

 2021-08-16T21:05:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (cnn-quant-lab) 2021-08-16T18:02:00 - Implementing approach from a new paper read last night (cnn-quant-lab) 2021-08-16T00:09:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab)
+2003 paper) (cnn-quant-lab) 2021-08-16T18:02:00 - Implementing approach from a new paper read last night (cnn-quant-lab) 2021-08-16T00:09:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (cnn-quant-lab) 2021-08-25T04:18:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cnn-quant-lab)